 (n) The Facility will not generate undue noise.

-Continuing Obligations for Wireless Telecommunication Facilities: The owner of a Wireless Telecommunication Facility shall, at such times as requested by the Planning Commission, file a certificate showing that it is in compliance with all FCC standards and requirements regarding radio frequency radiation, and that adequate insurance has been obtained for the Facility.
-Failure to file a certificate within the timeframe requested by the Planning Commission shall mean that the Facility has been abandoned.
+Continuing Obligations for Wireless Telecommunication Facilities: The owner of a Wireless Telecommunication Facility shall, at such times as requested by the DRB, file a certificate showing that it is in compliance with all FCC standards and requirements regarding radio frequency radiation, and that adequate insurance has been obtained for the Facility.
+Failure to file a certificate within the timeframe requested by the DRB shall mean that the Facility has been abandoned.

 Removal of Abandoned or Unused Facilities

-Unless otherwise approved by the Planning Commission, an abandoned or unused Wireless Telecommunication Facility shall be removed within ninety (90) days of abandonment or cessation of use.
-If the Facility is not removed within ninety (90) days of abandonment or cessation of use, the Planning Commission may cause the Facility to be removed.
+Unless otherwise approved by the DRB, an abandoned or unused Wireless Telecommunication Facility shall be removed within ninety (90) days of abandonment or cessation of use.
+If the Facility is not removed within ninety (90) days of abandonment or cessation of use, the DRB may cause the Facility to be removed.
 The costs of removal shall be assessed against the Facility owner.

 Unused portions of a Wireless Telecommunication Facility shall be removed within 180 days of the time that such portion is no longer used.
 Replacement of portions of a Facility previously removed shall require a new permit, pursuant to Section V.